Bible translations into Albanian: The Buzuku Translations, 1554–1555

-Albanian priest Gjon Buzuku translated selected Scripture portions into Albanian which were printed in the first known Albanian book, The Missal (Meshari), composed in the Gheg dialect of Albanian.
+Though not an actual Bible translation, Albanian priest Gjon Buzuku translated selected Scripture portions into Albanian which were printed in the first known Albanian book, The Missal (Meshari), composed in the Gheg dialect of Albanian.
 The Apostolic Library in the Vatican holds the only known copy of the book.
 Dr. Thoma Qendro prepared the Biblical text from Buzuku's Missal for the Albanian Interconfessional Bible Society's reprint in 2010.

 Elbasan Gospel Manuscript, 1761

 Earlier attempts have been recorded such as the 18th century Elbasan Gospel Manuscript.

 Bible Society Translations into Gheg and Tosk

-Meksi Tosk Translation, 1821–1827
+Meksi Tosk Translation, 1821–1827 (New Testament)

-Vangjel Meksi translated the New Testament in 1821 with the support of the British and Foreign Bible Society.
-This work was edited by bishop Gregory IV of Athens.
+Vangjel Meksi translated the New Testament in 1821 on the initiative of and with the support of British and Foreign Bible Society.
+The Bible Society then engaged bishop Gregory IV of Athens to revise/edit the translation.
 The book of Matthew was published in 1824 and the full New Testament in the Tosk form of Albanian in 1827, in both a full volume and a split two-volume set because "the Albanians had the custom of carrying their books with them near their heart."
 An Albanian Translation of the Transcript was done by Dr. Thoma Qendro.
 The book was printed and published in the spring of 2016 by SHBSHA.